Updated September 30, 2022

 The rewards are numerous and often immediate.
 You get to feel better and less alone.
 You get to enjoy your family, your community and our state.
 You get to sleep more soundly knowing you have taken positive steps forward for you and your loved ones.
 You get to connect with resources that can help you be a healthier you physically, mentally, and even financially.
 You even get to inspire others, and that feels good.

-During this final quarter in our Healthy You in 2022 campaign, we share how to make goals that you can achieve.
-A crucial first step is self-reflecting on what you want (and what may be holding you back).
+We share how to make goals that you can achieve — a crucial first step is self-reflecting on what you want (and what may be holding you back).

 We also share a science-based life hack or two that may help you on a rough day.
 For instance, did you know that calling “heads” or “tails” on a coin flip has been found to make people feel more likely to choose change, even if it’s hard?
 Or that imagining yourself doing something excites the same part of your brain that actually doing it does?